Installing an application in Linux is as easy as opening the Software Center and searching and installing it.

 For other distributions, use the regular package installation command to install gnome-software-plugin-flatpak.
 Once installed, restart the Software Center or your machine.

 Now you can download the .flatpakref file from the application developer’s website or from the official Flatpak application store, Flathub.

-You can also right click on the file and Open with Software Install (default) if double click doesn’t work.
+You can also right-click on the file and Open it with Software Install (default) if double click doesn’t work.